thisyearnofear/moonynads/README.md

 ## 📖 About

-Moonynads Gallery is an interactive web application that displays a curated collection of 12 unique ASCII art pieces, each featuring different lunar designs with varying rarities:
+Moonynads Gallery is an interactive web application that displays a curated collection of ASCII art pieces, each featuring different lunar designs with varying rarities:

 - **Common** - Basic moon designs
 - **Uncommon** - More detailed lunar landscapes